booyaa/rustlangserver.github.io/README.md

 # To build

 - Fork this repo
+- `cd rustlangserver.github.io`
 - Install cobalt `cargo install --force cobalt-bin`
+- Make your changes
+- Use `cobalt serve` to test changes render correctly.
 - Raise a PR with your changes

 # License